 This trip snakes through four mangrove tunnels of increasing length and width that connect a series of five lakes, the lower southerly three of which are the angler’s destination.
 The launch point in Lake #1 is a good, hard-bottomed sandy spot in a county park.
 The first waypoint is a narrow, almost hidden mangrove tunnel at the southeast corner of the lake.
 On the way you will pass by a series of four small islands that are absolutely loaded with egrets, herons, and ibis that roost there overnight.

 The short mangrove tunnel leads into Lake #2, a skinny, shallow body of water that in about one-half mile empties into another mangrove tunnel at its south end.
 Halfway down to Lake #3, this tunnel opens into a small pond that has two exit points into mangrove tunnels.
 The one the angler wants is at the southeast corner of the pond.
-If you continue to the southwest, that tunnel will loop back north into a large, shallow lake frequented by gators and alligator gar, but few game fish.
+If you continue to the southwest, that tunnel will loop back north into a large, shallow lake frequented by gators, gar, and plenty of cichlids, but few saltwater game fish.

 The southeast tunnel, after approximately ½ mile, opens into Lake #3, called Kidney Lake by the ecotour guides because of its shape.
 The good fishing starts here.
 Then it’s onward to Lake #4 through another, longer and wider mangrove tunnel–very scenic but very snaggy.
 Going can be slow, taking almost half an hour for the one-half mile paddle to Lake #4.